 Heng Long Teochew Porridge has long been a popular midnight supper spot for the Serangooners, and it’s not hard to see why.

-Boasting a large variety of comforting dishes just like those you’d have at home, some of the ingredients you can slurp up with your Teochew mui include spicy minced pork, salted egg, braised duck, fish cake and cabbage (高麗菜), topped with braised sauce (卤汁).
+Boasting a large variety of comforting dishes just like those you’d have at home, some of the ingredients you can slurp up with your Teochew mui include spicy minced pork, salted egg, braised duck, fish cake, and cabbage (高麗菜), topped with braised sauce (卤汁).

 Qi Wei Ji Bao serves the ultimate comfort food for a cold rainy night or a great supper spot on cheat days.
-The Spicy Chicken Hotpot (S$24.90) is a personal favourite; although slightly salty to eat with just the gravy alone, it went really well with a fluffy bowl of rice.
+The Spicy Chicken Hotpot (S$24.90) is a personal favourite; although slightly salty to eat with just the gravy alone, it goes really well with a fluffy bowl of rice.

 The pot of chicken is thoroughly infused in the zhup along with onions, green peppers, leeks, dried chilli and garlic.
 You can also choose the intensity of spiciness, and add on other side ingredients for S$3.80 each.

 947 Upper Serangoon Road, Singapore 534725

 Tucked along a row of shophouses a stone’s throw away from Kovan MRT, Lola’s Cafe, is always crowded with students and office workers alike.
 The small and cosy backyard cafe promises to serve food and drinks made with great love.

 From their well-raved Honey Paprika Crispy Wings (S$10), Ultimate Croissant (S$15) to Lola’s Chocolate Cake (S$7), Lola’s Cafe is one place not to miss when you’re out stuffing your tummy.